jonge-democraten/website/docs/developer/index.md

 Installation of the full project, and running a test server, can be done in a few minutes on any Linux machine.
 Just follow the steps under 'detailed instructions'.
 There is no need for manual configuration.

 **Windows and Mac**
 For Windows and Mac users, it is advised to install a Linux virtual machine and use this to install the project.
-To do so, follow the next steps,

-1. Please visit [this](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox) howto for step-by-step instructions to install Ubuntu on VirtualBox.
+* Follow the [instructions](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox) and install Ubuntu on VirtualBox.
-2. Start Ubuntu in a VirtualBox, open the program called "Terminal" and install some required applications by entering the command,
+* Start Ubuntu in a VirtualBox, open the program called "Terminal" and install some required applications by entering the command,

         $ sudo apt-get install git python-virtualenv python3-dev

-3. Continue with the instructions below.

 <h3>Detailed instructions</h3>
 **Get the code**